zukunft/zukunft.com/docs/llm/json_structure.md

 additionally routed through `validate_results` — a mismatch is reported as a failed validation and stops the import, never saved as a value.

+An operand is looked up in the `values` of the file first and, if the file states no value for it, in the entries of `calc-validation` that have **already been reproduced**.
+Entries are checked in file order, so a file can calculate a target value first and its probability range from that target afterwards.
+A result that did not reproduce is never an operand, else a wrong number would confirm the next one instead of being reported.

 A checked entry is a result like any other, so it is **also stored** in the results table with its phrases, its number and the formula that calculated it.
 Its `context` is stored as the source group only if it has at most four phrases;